-Modul'up can be used in conjunction site formed coved using standard techniques with a cove former (see below).
+Modul'up can be used in conjunction site formed coved using standard techniques with a 35mm radius cove former (see below).

-The cove former should be adhered using a suitable plasticiser resistant double sided tape system.
-The Modul'up sheet should adhere to the wall and the cover former using the same double sided tape system.
+The cove former should be adhered using a suitable plasticiser resistant double-sided tape system.
+The Modul'up sheet should adhered to the wall and the cover former using the same double-sided tape system.

-As an alternative to the above a cap and cove skirting may be used.
+As an alternative to the above Modul'up skirting may be used.
 This system is particularly recommended where Modul'up is being installed over vinyl asbestos tiles (see below).

-When Modul'up is being coved, the skirting should be adhered to the wall only using a suitable plasticiser resistant double sided tape system.
+The Modu'up complete skirting should be adhered to the wall only using a suitable plasticiser resistant double-sided tape system.
+The Modul'up sheet should adhered to the wall and the cover former using the same double-sided tape system (see below).

-Note: If site formed coving is being used with Wood designs, the optimum visual effect will be achieved by laying with a border cove either in the same design with the plank lengths running parallel to the wall around the perimeter of the room or using a contrasting uni colour /all over design.
+Note: If site formed coving is being used with Wood designs, the optimum visual effect will be achieved by laying with a border cove either in the same design with the plank lengths running parallel to the wall around the perimeter of the room or using a contrasting uni colour/all over design.